-Amanda Chatel is a New York City based writer.
+Amanda Chatel is a writer who divides her time between New York City and Paris.
 Wanting to study with Pulitzer Prize winning poet, Charles Simic, she attended the University of New Hampshire and graduated with a BA in Creative Writing.

 She has wanted to be a writer since she composed her first poem "Balloons" when she was seven; a piece that is still framed above her father's desk.
 In fifth grade, her desire to write was even furthered when she won a state-wide poetry contest about apples, of all things.
 Amanda continued to write short stories and plays all throughout grammar school and junior high; her need to be a writer was solidified.